Home

 Neighborhood Electric Cars

-Neighborhood Electric Car, Urban Electric Vehicle, City Car, Three Wheeler...?
+Neighborhood Electric Cars, Urban Electric Vehicles, City Cars, Three Wheelers...?
 HELP!!

 Here's what you need to know:

-• Speed: They don't go smokin' fast, but they're not golf carts, either.
+• Speed: These don't go smokin' fast, but they're not golf carts, either.
+(Okay, some of them ARE golf carts.
+But they're street legal!)
 The "true" Neighborhood electric cars go 20-25 mph and no faster.
 The three-wheeled enclosed "city cars" go up to 45 mph.

 • Street Legal: It's okay to drive it on ordinary (35mph posted) streets, at least, in most states.
 Just stay off the freeway ; )

-• Safety: Are these cars really SAFE out there with the Hummers?
-Read my report on an "unplanned meeting" between a ZENN and a Toyota Sequoia here.
+• Safety: Are neighborhood electric cars really SAFE out there with the Hummers?
+Read my report on an "unplanned meeting" between a ZENN and a Toyota Sequoia.

 • Operating Costs: It costs from 1 to 3 cents a mile to operate them, depending on the price of electricity per kilowatt-hour in your neck of the woods.

-• Purchase Price: Less than your average fossil-fuel-gobbler, that's for sure.; )
+• Purchase Price: Less than your average fossil-fuel-gobbler, that's for sure!
+About 15k.

 Xebras are city-class three wheelers, legally akin to MOTORCYCLES.